-- Achieved a global injury rate of 0.29, 63.75% below the United States Occupational Safety & Health Administration (OSHA) industry rate of 0.8. - Continued sponsorship of our Diversity & Inclusion Business Network (DIBN) and RISE for early-in-career talent.
-The DIBN now includes more than 1,600 employees worldwide and the RISE network has over 250 members. - Signed CEO pledge and became member of the CEO Action for Diversity & Inclusion - Conducted the Global Employee Pulse Survey with our 35,000 employees to better understand employee sentiment about the Company, our progress, their work, and overall employee engagement.
-Follow-up communications and action plan deployment are ongoing. - Developed and launched the General Manager (GM) Accelerate program to strengthen our GM culture and capabilities. - Continued our well-being program with GuidanceResources, the Company's global wellness resource program available to all employees and their families worldwide. - Continued the Frank M. Drendel Community Service Excellence Awards to recognize and support the most significant community service efforts made by our employees. - Partnered with United Way to support local charitable causes using an employer match program in the United States and supported charitable organizations worldwide.
+- Achieved a global injury rate of 0.32, 46.7% below the United States Occupational Safety & Health Administration (OSHA) industry rate of 0.60. - Continued sponsorship of our DIBN and RISE for early-in-career talent.
+The DIBN now includes more than 1,500 employees worldwide and the RISE network has over 230 members. - Continued our commitment as a member of the CEO Action for Diversity & Inclusion[TM] - Conducted the Global Employee Pulse Survey with our 20,000 employees to better understand employee sentiment about the Company, our progress, their work, and overall employee engagement.
+Follow-up communications and action plan deployment are ongoing. - Expanded the General Manager (GM) Accelerate program to strengthen our GM culture and capabilities. - Continued our well-being program with GuidanceResources, the Company's global wellness resource program available to all employees and their families worldwide. - Continued the Frank M. Drendel Community Service Excellence Awards to recognize and support the most significant community service efforts made by our employees. - Supported charitable organizations worldwide and partnered with United Way to support local charitable causes by using an employer match program in the United States.